zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL400.md

     ![](images/400/image062.1.png)

-- You will be pasting the URLs of the two microservices into the code in order to access these services.
+- You will be putting the URLs of the two microservices into the code in order to access these services.
 Paste the URL for the **AlphaOfficeMySQLREST** microservice as the value for the Javascript variable **dbServiceURL**. ***Note:*** You must append **/products** to the end of the URL you coppied and pasted.

     ![](images/400/image062.2.png)